xiayy860612/k8s-manager-platform/docs/plan.md

 Backlog list below, the details will be mentioned in its own page, according to priority order from high to low:

-1. DevOps set up k8s environment
+1. DevOps set up k8s provider environment in local
 2. Dev set up init project, include frontend and backend
 3. User can create Cluster in platform
-4. User can see list of Cluster infos, include current status
+4. User can see list of Clusters
-5. User can create Deployment in platform
+5. User can create DeploymentConfig in platform
+6. User can select a DeploymentConfig to trigger deployment
-6. User can see list of Deployment infos, include current status
+7. User can see list of Deployment infos, include current status
-7. integrate basic login support
+8. integrate basic login support
-8. integrate RBAC for user
+9. integrate RBAC for user
-9. assign permission to APIs accorind to design
+10. assign permission to APIs accorind to design
+11. Add support of AWS k8s provider support